lucasmoschen/lucasmoschen.github.io/_projects/01-2020-09-espotifai.md

 ---

 This repository contains our approach to the playlist continuation problem.
-We scraped data from Spotify and Last.fm and we made an exploratory data analysis.
-We also implemented models of playlist continuation and we saw good results.
-We develop a website to expose our work.
+We collected data from Spotify and Last.fm and we did an exploratory data analysis.
+We also implemented playlist continuation models and we have seen good results.
+We developed a website to expose our work.

 [Official website](https://lucasresck.github.io/espotifai/)
----

-The work is well explained in the original website.